hwixley/SDP-DrPhil/README.md

 see: http://www.inf.ed.ac.uk/teaching/courses/sdp/SDP2020/turtlebot3_docs.pdf
 for usage of `/cmd_vel` and `/joint_trajectory_point` for manually controlling the bot and arm

+### Decreasing performance issues

+If your simulation is very slow, and you don't need all the features of the simulation (just the robot) then change the world to `field.world` like so:

+`roslaunch dr-phil simulation.launch world:=field`

 ## Starting webots simulation

 For some reason I cannot get ros controllers to work without special launch files, so in order to start the simulation.wbt world simulation + launch ROS controller nodes do: